etienne-martin/express-aggressive-cache/README.md

 ## Cache Control

-This middleware uses the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header to determine whether or not a response should be cached.
+This middleware uses the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header to determine whether or not a response should be cached and for how long.

 You can specify for how long a response should be cached by specifying a `max-age` with a value greater than zero.